A better title for this post is Useful, but it’s not as attention-grabbing.

 Strengthen the relationships with your parents and with your children.

 Rather than setting goals, permanently change attributes in your life.
-In lieu of checking off a list of accomplishments, the idea is to improve your character.
+Instead of checking off a list of accomplishments, the idea is to improve your character.

 Instead of, “I will stop smoking,” let it be, “I detest smoking and am repulsed by it.”

 Instead of, “I will come to work on time,” let it be, “I am a superior employee.”

 We cannot control every aspect of our lives.
 But we can improve in one way at a time.
 Then one day, perhaps when we have gray hair and walk with a stoop, we’ll look back and say, “That's how it’s done.”